How to Sign a PDF Document Sent by Email

 Step 1: Download the PDF Attachment

 When you receive an email with a PDF that needs your signature, start by downloading the file.
-Open the email, locate the attachment, and click Download or Save to store it on your computer or mobile device.
-Choose a location that's easy to find, like your Downloads folder or Desktop.
+Open the email, find the attachment, and click Download or Save to store it on your computer or mobile device.
+Choose a location that is easy to find, like your Downloads folder or Desktop.

 Step 2: Open PDF2Go's Sign PDF Tool

 Navigate to PDF2Go's Sign PDF tool.
-The intuitive interface makes it easy to get started, with a clear upload area for your PDF file.
+The clear interface makes it easy to get started, with a visible upload area for your PDF file.

-PDF2Go is a secure, cloud-based platform that works on any device—Windows, macOS, iOS, or Android.
-Your files are encrypted during upload and processing, ensuring your sensitive documents stay safe.
+PDF2Go is a secure, cloud-based platform that works on any device: Windows, macOS, iOS, or Android.
+Your files are encrypted during upload and processing, so your sensitive documents stay safe.

 Step 3: Upload the PDF

 Drag and drop the downloaded PDF into the upload box on PDF2Go's website.
-Alternatively, click the upload button to browse your device for the file.
-If the PDF is stored in the cloud, you can import it directly from Google Drive, Dropbox, or OneDrive, saving you the hassle of downloading and re-uploading.
+Or click the upload button to browse your device for the file.
+If the PDF is stored in the cloud, you can import it directly from Google Drive, Dropbox, or OneDrive, saving you the hassle of downloading and uploading again.

-Useful Tip: Double-check that you've uploaded the correct file, especially if the email contains multiple attachments.
+Useful tip: Double-check that you have uploaded the correct file, especially if the email contains multiple attachments.

 Step 4: Add Your Signature